The Open Electives (2019-20)—Semester IV

 Open Electives offer you the opportunity to take up a subject well-tailored to your interests, but making the right choice is not always an easy decision.
-To help you know your options and decide what’s best for you, we have compiled a list of all the Open Electives on offer.
+To help you know your options and decide what’s best for you, we have compiled a list of all the Open Electives that the college offers.
 Watch this space for details including the syllabus of the subjects.

-The option to enter OE preferences is now available on the portal.
-The last date for entering preferences is 25th November.
+The option to enter OE preferences is now available under the Applications tab on the portal.
+The last date for entering preferences is 4th November 2019.

 - Computer Science Engineering